Psychiatry and Behavioral Health

 - Recognize that physicians are ultimately responsible for clinical outcomes, even when guided by AI

-For current guidance: APA Position Statement on AI
+For current guidance: APA Position Statement on the Role of Augmented Intelligence in Clinical Practice and Research (PDF)

 The APA explicitly states that AI is “a tool, not a therapy” and that psychiatrists must proactively help shape the future of AI in psychiatric practice, or “AI may end up shaping psychiatric practice instead.”